cacoco/cacoco.github.com/source/_posts/2013-06-08-on-family-and-identity.markdown

 The officer began to threaten him with jail time.
 My wife's sister's fiancé is a great guy.
 He's genial and loves people.
 He tries to smooth-talk the officer.
 The officer began accusing him of being drunk (he wasn't) and said that he'd drag him into the station.
 My wife's sister got out of car.
 I got out of the car.
 I was immediately instructed in Arabic to get back into the car.
 To me, it seemed that they didn't want the American to see what was going on.

-In a heated conversation in a mix of French and Arabic my wife's sister's fiancé has a cigarette with the officer.
-My wife's sister slips the cop some money.
-Actually, a lot of money.
-The heated discussion dies down, they both get back into the car.
-We drive off and I could tell everyone was shaken as they relayed to me what had transpired.
+A heated conversation ensued in a mix of French and Arabic as my wife's sister's fiancé has a cigarette with the officer.
+My wife's sister slips the cop some money -- actually, a lot of money.
+The heated discussion dies down and they both get back into the car.
+We drive off and I could tell everyone was shaken as they relayed to me what had happened.
 My French is horrible and my Arabic non-existent.
+The officer has accused my wife's sister's fiancé of being drunk and said that he would take him to jail.
+He asked if he had done his military service yet (another common bullying tactic).
+The cop was adamant that he was going to take him to the station.
+Unless...

-Later on that evening, I remember talking to my wife as she lay in bed.
+Later on that evening, I remember talking with my wife as she lay in bed.
 Her fists were clenched and tears at the corners of her eyes.
-Angry at the oppressiveness.
+Her breathing was slow but ragged as though a heavy weight laid on her chest.
+She was angry at the oppressiveness.
 Angry at the feeling of helplessness.
 "This is why I hate this place," she said.

-My wife's second sister was 6 months pregnant with her second child.
+My wife's second sister was 6 months pregnant with her second child at the time.
 She lives in Tunis with her husband and daughter.
-Near the water, we could walk out of their apartment and stare onto the Mediterranean.
+They rent an apartment near the water where we could walk out and stare onto the Mediterranean.
 My wife's sister's husband once joked that he thought he was marrying an "exotic" American woman.
 The joke is that she's more "Tunisian" than most Tunisian woman.

 I joked to my wife that I thought I was marrying an "exotic" Tunisian woman.
 At times she's more "American" than I am.